Links

 In the Content Library, three types of repositories exist:

-Private Repository: Private repositories are the most restricted.
-Only added users with specific permissions can view and/or edit the content within private repositories.
-Private repositories are ideal for in-process documents or content that should only be accessible to a select group of individuals.
+3. Private Repository: Private repositories are the most restricted.
+Only added users with specific permissions can view and edit the content within private repositories.
+Private repositories are ideal for in-process documents or content that should only be accessible to select individuals.

 Open Repository